-This is a complete guide on how to use your GoPro while charging.
+This is a complete guide on how to use your tiny device while charging.

 Battery life has always been an issue with most GoPro products.
-Now, that’s not too much of a problem anymore because you can already record videos while charging the gear.
-This will give you more time to do what you have to do, but not without downsides, of course.
+Now, that’s not too much of a problem anymore because you can already record videos while charging it.
+You may charge with or without a battery, plugged to an outlet, or with a power bank.

 How To Use GoPro While Charging